Suo Pavlichenko: Appearances

 Although Suo develops Contractor powers, she is still against the idea of using them to kill the enemy.
-Hei teaches her self defense and both build friendly relationship after taking the Doll July, a human lacking feelings.
+Hei teaches her self defense and both build a friendly relationship after taking in the Doll July, who is a human lacking feelings.
 During fights against Tanya, Suo is aided by Shion to kill the enemy with Hei believing it was self defense.
 As she bonds with Hei, Suo once again notices the specter of Yin chasing him.
-After meeting her mother, Suo discovers that she is actually a 'copy' of the original Suoh who died in an explosion many years ago, created by Shion's power.
-Although her mother is afraid of seeing her daughter's replica, Hei still accepts for what she is, making her realize her own feelings which Mao finds interesting despite Contractors lacking emotions in general.
+After meeting her mother, Suo discovers that she is actually a 'copy' of the original Suo, who died in an explosion many years ago, created by Shion's power.
+Although her mother is afraid of seeing her daughter's replica, Hei still accepts what she is, making her realize her own feelings which Mao finds interesting despite Contractors lacking emotions in general.
 After reuniting with Shion, Suo learns of how Shion implanted her fake memories to lead a normal life which Suo treasures.
 However, shortly afterwards, Hei's ally Yin, a Doll who has been absorbing people's souls, awakens and takes October and Shion's souls.
 Suo finds herself conflicted to kill Yin as she starts losing her memories but Hei stops her and comforts her until her apparent death.
 Suo appears to die after the meteor fragment she is carrying breaks.
 Later, it is revealed that she has been transported to an alternate world without Contractors (including her brother), where she can live a normal life, with no memory of her previous one as she wonders if she lost something important.

-Outside the anime, the character is also present in Heroes Phantasia, a crossover role-playing game as a playable character, and makes a minor appearance in a omake from the series' second fanbook in a what if scenario where Yin, Misaki Kirihara and her prepare a meal to Hei.
+Outside the anime, the character is also present in Heroes Phantasia, a crossover role-playing game as a playable character, and makes a minor appearance in an omake from the series' second fanbook in a what-if scenario where Suo, Yin, and Misaki Kirihara prepare a meal for Hei.